microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

   property.
 This can be one of `light`, `dark` or `system`.
 This controls how XAML fundamentally styles UI elements.
 If not provided, will use the default value "system", which will use whatever the system's default theme is.
+* `window.roundedCorners`: A boolean, to control whether the window has rounded corners on Windows 11.

 #### Theme Colors